Independent research & protocol hub v0.8.43

 Undefined openness reads as legal uncertainty to AI pipelines and gets cleaned out; only protocolized, machine-readable permission makes content genuinely learnable.

-Read paperAICL: AI Ingestion & Capability Layer
+Read paperAICL-I v0.2: AI Ingestion & Capability Layer

 Read paperAI Content Payment and the Network Democratic Economy